xregistry/spec/core/spec.md

     undefined extensions and an error MUST be generated if one is present in a request.

-    Often `*` is used with a `type` of `any` to allow for not just undefined extension names but also unknown extenion types.
+    Often `*` is used with a `type` of `any` to allow for any undefined extension name of any supported data type.
 By default, the model does not support undefined extensions.
 Note that undefined extensions, if supported, MUST adhere to the same rules as [defined extensions](#attributes-and-extensions).